JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 We can approach the problem from the other end: **How would we like to use our hook?**

-Let's create a `GameComponent` to render a single game, an onClick handler to mark it as finished.
+Let's create a `GameComponent` to render a single game with an onClick handler to mark it as finished.

 ----